EmekaEnshinyan/emekaenshinyan/README.md

 [![Website](https://img.shields.io/website?label=EmekaAnekwe.com&style=for-the-badge&url=https%3A%2F%2Femekaanekwe.com)](https://emekaanekwe.com)

-## I'm Actively Looking To Start My Career, My Passion, in Computer Science (Special Interest Towards Full Stack Dev)!
+## I'm Actively Looking To Start My Career in Computer Science (Special Interest in Full Stack Dev)!

-- 🔭
 - 🌱 I’m working constantly on following my passion in becoming a software developer :smile:
 - 👯 I’m looking to collaborate with other content creators
-- 🥅
-- ⚡ Fun facts: I'm a mixed martial artist, I speak Spanish and Japanese, and I like to study International Affairs!
+- ⚡ Fun facts: I'm a mixed martial artist, I speak Spanish and Japanese, and I like to study the brain sciences.

 ### Connect with me: